Need Help? Give us a call.

 Note that Yelp will take some time to process each new business submission.
 You’ll be notified when your business has been approved, but it could take a day or two.

 Your small business could already be on Yelp, even if you haven’t specifically registered for Yelp for business owners.
+This means that a customer of yours has probably left your business a review, even if you don’t already have a Yelp for business owners account.

 If your business already has a profile with a few reviews on it, you can claim it as your own and set up your Yelp for business owners account.